Apple’s iOS 14.5 update has arrived. And with it, a flood of changes to Facebook Ads Manager.

 Lastly, ensure your product catalog feed for DPAs (Dynamic Product Ads) is set-up correctly and prepare for management through one conversion event per catalog.

 Validate your setup by …

 Option one: running a test within Facebook’s Data Sources > Test Events > Test Server Events.

 Option two: monitoring Purchase activity within the Overview.

 There are no negative effects to adding the Shopify Conversions API.
 It will be deduped (de-duplicated) with your regular pixel events and not cause any over reporting.
 It will simply provide a “lift” in purchase events that we wouldn’t normally see because of ad blockers.

 Already, the ecommerce world was preparing for the end of Facebook’s 28-day attribution window. iOS 14 has pressed home the need to collect, store, and evaluate existing data all the more.

-To understand the historical impact of your ads, you’ll need to use a program like Supermetics to import 1-day, 7-day, and 28-day performance into a Google Sheet.
-Note: This will only apply to pre-iOS-14 time periods and you can no longer access that data directly through Ads Manager.
+To understand the historical impact of your ads, you’ll need to use a program like Supermetics to import 1-day, 7-day, and 28-day campaign performance into a Google Sheet.
+Note: This will only apply to pre-iOS-14 time periods and you can no longer access that data directly through Ads Manager’s breakdown.

 In addition, you’ll need to anchor that data in a source unaffected by Facebook’s changes.
 We’ve chosen Google Analytics’ last-click attribution.

-Google Analytics data will not be affected by Facebook’s new attribution window and ads tracking.
+Google Analytics data does not rely on Facebook’s new attribution window and ads tracking.
 However — because Google Analytics can only measure last-click by UTMs — you’ll see lower ROAS than Facebook’s previous 28-day default.